-For getting the best flight deals, my go-to platforms for searching are Momondo, Kayak, and Skyscanner.
-But of course, it’s always good practice to research first the budget airlines that exist in the country that you’re currently staying in, since they could have rock-bottom prices that are not often visible in the above flight search engines.
+For getting the best flight deals, my go-to platform is Skyscanner.
+But of course, it’s always good practice to first research the budget airlines that exist in the country that you’re currently staying in, since they could have rock-bottom prices that are not often visible in the above flight search engines.

 As an old castle town, Gujo has a lot of attractions to keep you occupied.
 Some of the top highlights in the area would be the Sogi Spring which is a local symbol given how it is an example of the area’s pure waters.
 Walking through the anicent streets of Shokunin-machi and Kajiya-machi is also something that you should not miss due its charming sights.
 If you come here in the summer, you could even be a part of the famous Gujo Odori dance!

 For a complete list of things to do, read my travel guide here…